alorence/django-modern-rpc/docs/misc/proto_refs.rst

 Logging
 -------

-Internally, django-modern-rpc use Python logging system.
+Internally, django-modern-rpc uses Python logging system.
 While messages are usually hidden by default Django logging configuration, you can easily show them if needed.

 You only have to configure ``settings.LOGGING`` to handle log messages from ``modernrpc`` module.